 Also you can use this guide for removing and replacing the keyboard and hidden memory module.

-Turn off the laptop, unplug the AC adapter and remove the battery.
+Turn off the computer, unplug the AC adapter and remove the battery.

 STEP 1.